distribution-explorer/distribution-explorer.github.io/_sources/continuous/gamma.rst.txt

 Story
 -----

-The amount of time we have to wait for :math:`\alpha` arrivals of a Poisson process.
+The amount of time we have to wait for :math:`\alpha` arrivals of a Poisson process is Gamma distributed.
 More concretely, if we have events, :math:`X_1, X_2, \ldots X_\alpha` that are Exponentially distributed, :math:`X_1 + X_2 + \cdots X_\alpha` is Gamma distributed.
 While this is the story for an integer number of arrivals, the Gamma distribution is defined for noninteger :math:`\alpha` as well.

 ----